joncoop/lab-pc-setup-script/README.md

 ## How to use

 Download the script to the computer to set up.
 Then right-click on the script and select "Run as administrator".

+## Fun fact

+I know very little about batch scripting.
+This was almost entirely written by ChatGTP.
+We worked on little parts of this script at a time.
+I put everything together into one unified script.